 It’s kind of cool how the feature adds a styling touch to the unit and gives it a lovely blue light accent.

-One complaint I have, however, is that once it’s in use, switching the purifier off then on again won’t re-activate the feature.
-You’ll have to do so manually, as there’s no memory feature (unlike some competitors) to restore the setting upon then next power up.
+One complaint I have, however, is that once it’s in use, switching the purifier off and then on again won’t re-activate the feature.
+You’ll have to do so manually, as there’s no memory feature (unlike some competitors) to restore the setting upon the next power up.

 Like lack of a fan speed setting memory, it’s not a real problem, but an annoyance to know about.